-Here is What You Need to Know to Get the Money You Are Owed
+Here Is What You Need to Know to Get the Money You Are Owed

 Right now, there is a staggering $118 BILLION owed in past-due child support in the United States.
 The fact that so much money is owed to 7 million mothers is unacceptable.
 It shows just how difficult collecting child support arrears is.

 The worst part about that total is that it continues to grow every year.
 If this money were being kept from anyone else such as veterans, there would be protests in the streets until every cent was paid.

 The sad truth is, though, no one notices or cares, not the federal government, not community leaders, not your neighbors.
 To get your child support arrears, you have to be willing to roll up your sleeves and put in the work yourself.

 I know, collecting child support arrears from someone who honestly doesn’t want to pay feels like moving a mountain.
 However, if you break down the task and go through it step-by-step, you’ll be surprised what you can accomplish.

 Ensure you have the father’s correct name, birth date, social security number, or address to track him down.
 If he’s trying to hide, any small detail from a boat he owns to a cousin he used to talk to can help track him down.
 Also, renew your court order regularly.

 2. Establish paternity and get a legal child-support order

 You can’t collect payments without a court order, and establishing paternity, by a blood test if you have to, limits his ability to challenge the ruling.
 Establishing paternity isn’t necessary if you were married though.
 The law automatically assumes they are his children.
 Start at the U.S. Office of Child Support Enforcement Website to find your state agency’s link and learn your state’s specific laws.